6 Signs of Sensitive Skin

 Understanding Sensitive Skin:

-Sensitive skin is more than just a tendency to experience redness or irritation.
+Sensitive skin is more than just a tendency to experience irritation.
 It's a skin type characterized by heightened reactivity to environmental factors and skin care products.
 Individuals with sensitive skin often experience discomfort, redness, itching, and even burning sensations more easily than those with other skin types.

 Signs of Sensitive Skin:

-- **Redness:** One of the most common signs of sensitive skin is persistent redness, especially on the cheeks, forehead, and chin.
+- **Redness:** One of the most common signs of sensitive skin is redness, especially on the cheeks, forehead, and chin.
 This redness may be caused by dilated blood vessels close to the skin's surface.

 - **Irritation and Itching:** Sensitive skin is prone to irritation and itching, which can be triggered by various factors such as harsh weather conditions, allergens, or certain skincare products.
 It's essential to identify and avoid these triggers to maintain skin comfort.